openlcb/OpenLCB_Single_Thread/examples/Servos/README.md

 - Shows how to use Wifi

 ## ESP32_8ServoPCA9685WifiGC
-- USes the Adafruit PCA8596 library
+- Uses the ServoEasing library
+- Uses a PCA9685 board to connect to servos.
 - Option to use Wifi connection
 -